huaweicloud/terraform-provider-hcs/docs/resources/cfw_address_group_member.md

   If omitted, the provider-level region will be used.
 Changing this parameter will create a new resource.

 * `group_id` - (Required, String, ForceNew) Specifies the ID of the IP address group.

   Changing this parameter will create a new resource.

-* `name` - (Required, String, ForceNew) Specifies the address name.

-  Changing this parameter will create a new resource.